Effects of climate change: Food security

 Projected changes in average food availability (represented as calorie consumption per capita), population at risk of hunger and disability-adjusted life years under two Shared Socioeconomic Pathways: the baseline, SSP2, and SSP3, scenario of high global rivalry and conflict.
 The red and the orange lines show projections for SSP3 assuming high and low intensity of future emissions and the associated climate change.

 Climate change will affect agriculture and food production around the world.
 The reasons include the effects of elevated CO_{2} in the atmosphere.
 Higher temperatures and altered precipitation and transpiration regimes are also factors.
 Increased frequency of extreme events and modified weed, pest, and pathogen pressure are other factors.
 Droughts result in crop failures and the loss of pasture for livestock.
 Loss and poor growth of livestock cause milk yield and meat production to decrease.
 The rate of soil erosion is 10–20 times higher than the rate of soil accumulation in agricultural areas that use no-till farming.
 In areas with tilling it is 100 times higher.
 Climate change worsens this type of land degradation and desertification.

+Climate change is exerting additional stress on land and water resources, exacerbating existing risks to livelihoods, biodiversity and agrifood systems.
+This trend is predicted to continue due to the increased demand for food and other products, land degradation, climate change and biodiversity loss.
+With consequences for all components of agrifood systems, including land, soil and water resources, the impacts of climate change are increasingly evident in the form of rising temperatures, changing precipitation patterns, and mounting incidence of extreme events such as droughts and floods.
+The growing frequency and intensity of disasters caused by extreme weather events are taking an unparalleled toll on food production, with annual losses in 2025 estimated at US$123 billion, equivalent to 5% of global agricultural gross domestic product.

 Climate change is projected to negatively affect all four pillars of food security.
 It will affect how much food is available.
 It will also affect how easy food is to access through prices, food quality, and how stable the food system is.
 Climate change is already affecting the productivity of wheat and other staples.

 In many areas, fishery catches are already decreasing because of global warming and changes in biochemical cycles.
 In combination with overfishing, warming waters decrease the amount of fish in the ocean.
 Per degree of warming, ocean biomass is expected to decrease by about 5%.
 Tropical and subtropical oceans are most affected, while there may be more fish in polar waters.